MissingClosingBracket/kafka-demo/README.txt

-Now that the server is running, we can start up a consumer listening to a topic.
+Now that the server is running, we can start up one or more consumers listening to topics.
 Go into this directory
     cd /repos/kafka-demo
 and run:
-    python3 consumer_1.py
+    python3 alphanumerical_consumer.py
-    python3 consumer_2.py
+    python3 time_consumer.py
+    (...)
 Be aware, that prevois messages send on this topic will display.
 This can be changed in the consumer-class.

 Now, run a producer.